modularcoder/app-movies-search/README.md

 - SCSS is set up, but not used intensively
 - The sample data is generated on each session via faker.js lib
 - The search in the data is made against the title, generes and actors
-- The deployment is done to GitHub page
+- The deployment is done to GitHub pages
-- The integration and testing is done via Jest
+- The integration and unit tests are done via Jest + @testing-library/vue
+- The E2e tests are done via Cypress
+- The CI is done by GitHub actions

 ## Asumption